 Some people may think that it is cruel to keep a cat in a small apartment but believe me this is not true at all.
 My cat spends most of the time sleeping or snoozing, right by my side which shows that the most important thing for a cat is to feel loved and safe, close to its human.

 As I have already mentioned, with a cat living in a small apartment you do have to take care that your cat is not bored when it is awake.
 You can achieve this in several ways which I will list below.
 If you can do them then I guarantee you your cat will be very happy living in a small space.

 You will have to buy quite a lot of toys, but luckily cat toys are not very expensive and there are lots of items that you can make yourself and keep your cat perfectly entertained.
 Check my list of best free toys for cats that you can do yourself.

-One type of toy I warmly recommend that you get and that is automated cat toys.
+One type of toy I warmly recommend that you get is automated cat toys.
 A cat can play for a long time before it gets tired and having an automated toy means that you can do your business while your cat is enjoying itself. makes both sides happy: the cat and the owner.
-These toys can get expensive, although not very much, so I advise buying these in a few month’s span.
+These toys can get expensive, although not very much, so I advise buying these in a few months span.

-Personal advice: if you notice your cat stopped playing with a particular toy, hide it for some time, when you take it out again it will be like brand new.
-They do forget their toys – which is a actually a good thing for us 🙂
+Personal advice: if you notice your cat stopped playing with a particular toy, hide it for some time, when you take it out again it will be brand new.
+They do forget their toys – which is actually a good thing for us 🙂

 Get Your Cat A Cat Tree